Parameter

 ->withOptionalMinimum(1);

-# Array pseudo-parameters
+# Array based-parameters

 The following parameters are based on Array.